-Why do dogs bark?
 It's their natural way of communicating.
 It's as simple as that.
-However, it may be natural for dogs to bark, but if his barking is excessive it can soon become a real pain - for you and your neighbours!
+However, even though it's natural for dogs to bark, if your dog's barking is becoming excessive, it can soon become a real pain - for you and your neighbours!

 "My dog's barking is driving me mad!
-Why does he do this and how can I get him to stop barking?"
+Why does he do this, and how can I get him to stop barking?"

-For example, some barks sound light and non-threatening, (come play with me) and others can sound throaty and quite threatening, (stay away) as in the case of fear, or where an intruder may be present.
+For example, some barks sound light and non-threatening (come play with me), and others can sound throaty and quite threatening (stay away), as in the case of fear or where an intruder may be present.

 So, why do dogs bark?